pjotrp/heyu-run/README.md

-# Heyu/X10 state machine in Coffeescript
+# Heyu/X10 state machine and controller written in Coffeescript

 A Heyu/X10 state machine that runs on the stand alone command line Mozilla [Spidermonkey](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Introduction_to_the_JavaScript_shell)